-“Tsunami” is a Japanese word for “Harbour wave”.
-It was called this name after all the devastation it caused around the coastal harbours of Japan by numerous tsunamis.
+“Tsunami” is a Japanese word for “Harbor wave.”
+It gets this name from all the devastation it causes around the coastal harbors of Japan.

-> Tsunamis are like huge walls of water, they are the most destructive waves on the planet.
-They can reach up to speeds of 800 km per hour and can reach heights of 40 meters above the normal level of the sea.
-The waves contain millions of tonnes of water.
+Tsunamis are like huge walls of water, they are the most destructive waves on the planet.
+They can reach up to speeds of 800 km per hour, and can reach heights of 40 meters above the normal level of the sea.
+The waves contain millions of tons of water.

-> Anything that is in a path of a big tsunami, whether it is schools, trees, homes, cars, from people to giant ships will be swept away, crushed or buried under water.
+Anything that is in a path of a big tsunami, whether it is schools, trees, homes, cars, boats or people, will be all swept away, crushed or buried under water.

-> Over the last 100 years or more, tsunamis have caused billions of pounds worth of damage, and has killed hundreds of thousands of people all around the world.
+Over the last 100 years or more, tsunamis have caused billions of pounds worth of damage, and has killed hundreds of thousands of people all around the world.

 Normally in the oceans as the waves moves into the coast and into shallow water, the tips of the waves curl over and breaks.
 In contrast, tsunamis waves are a huge wall of fast moving water, that rarely breaks as it nears the shore.